dinarcon/mbe_professors/README.md

 * [Migrate tools](https://www.drupal.org/project/migrate_tools) 8.x-4.0-beta3
 * [Paragraphs](https://www.drupal.org/project/paragraphs) 8.x-1.3

+## Examples

+This demo includes 3 migration configurations.

+* mbe_book_paragraph for importing data into paragraphs entities.
+There are no dependencies on other migrations.
+* mbe_photo_field for importing data into file entities.
+There are no dependencies on other migrations.
+* mbe_professors for importing data into node entities.
+This depend on other migrations to be run before: mbe_book_paragraph and mbe_photo_field.

+## Instructions

+* Install dependencies (composer command: `composer require 'drupal/paragraphs:^1.3' 'drupal/address:^1.4' 'drupal/migrate_plus:^4.0' 'drupal/migrate_source_csv:^2.2' 'drupal/migrate_tools:^4.0'`)
+* Download demo into /modules/custom directory.
+* Copy the CSV files to the proper location.
+See instructions below.
+* Enable module.
+* Run migrations using the UI or drush.

 ## CSV files location

 This demo assumes that the CSV files provided in the `sources` folder are moved to a `migrate` folder in the same level where the Drupal configuration lives.